Haralamb Lecca

-His conflicts with actors and managers resulted in his sacking from Iași National Theater, and then his banishment from the National Theater Bucharest, leaving him to seek work with private companies.
+His conflicts with actors and managers resulted in his sacking from Iași National Theatre, and then his banishment from the National Theatre Bucharest, leaving him to seek work with private companies.
 In the early 1910s, he also collected his prose poems, also producing memoirs and essays that outlined his ideas on society, and Christian drama.
 His contribution to screenwriting, albeit pioneering, was shaded by revelations of plagiarism from Caragiale.
 By then a veteran of the Second Balkan War, he fought on the Romanian front of World War I, and died soon after this ended, following a losing battle with paralysis.
 He had been largely forgotten as a writer, and was being derided by modernists, even though his plays continued to be performed into the 1930s.